neubauje/Employee-Management-System/README.md

 -------------------------------------------------------------------------------------------

-Add new employee
+1: Add new employee
-View all employees
+2: View all employees
-Search employee by SSN
+3: Search employee by SSN
-Edit employee information
+4: Edit employee information
-Export employees’ information into a text file
+5: Export employee information into a text file
-Import employees’ information from a text file
+6: Import employee information from a text file
 -------------------------------------------------------------------------------------------

 Please enter your option number: